-- 9. Forward and reverse DNS must be working. - 10.
-DNS lookups to sub-domains and the ML Workspace itself should work. - 11.
-In DNS, wildcard subdomains (such as \.cml.yourcompany.com) must be set to resolve to the master domain (such as cml.yourcompany.com).
-The TLS certificate (if TLS is used) must also include the wildcard subdomains.
-When a session or job is started, an engine is created for it, and the engine is assigned to a random, unique subdomain. - 12.
-The external load balancer server timeout needs to be set to 5 min.
-Without this, creating a project in an ML workspace with git clone or with the API may result in API timeout errors.
-For workarounds, see Known Issue DSE-11837. - 13.
-If you intend to access a workspace over https, see Deploy an ML Workspace with Support for TLS. - 14.
-For non-TLS ML workspaces, websockets need to be allowed for port 80 on the external load balancer. - 15.
-Only a TLS-enabled custom Docker Registry is supported.
+- The external load balancer server timeout needs to be set to 5 min.
+Without this, creating a project in a Cloudera AI Workbench with git clone or with the API may result in API timeout errors.
+For workarounds, see Known Issue DSE-11837. - For non-TLS Cloudera AI Workbench, websockets need to be allowed for port 80 on the external load balancer. - Only a TLS-enabled custom Docker Registry is supported.
 Ensure that you use a TLS certificate to secure the custom Docker Registry.
-The TLS certificate can be self-signed, or signed by a private or public trusted Certificate Authority (CA). - 16.
-On OpenShift, due to a Red Hat issue with OpenShift Container Platform 4.3.x, the image registry cluster operator configuration must be set to Managed. - 17.
-Check if storage is set up in the cluster image registry operator.
+The TLS certificate can be self-signed, or signed by a private or public trusted Certificate Authority (CA). - On OpenShift, due to a Red Hat issue with OpenShift Container Platform 4.3.x, the image registry cluster operator configuration must be set to Managed. - Check if storage is set up in the cluster image registry operator.
 See Known Issues DSE-12778 for further information.

-For more information on requirements, see CDP Private Cloud Base Installation Guide.
+For more information on requirements, see Cloudera Base on premises Installation Guide.